-We have filed with the SEC a registration statement on Form N-2, together with all amendments and related exhibits, under the Securities Act, with respect to the common stock offered by this prospectus supplement.
-The registration statement contains additional information about us and the common stock being offered by this prospectus supplement.
+We have filed with the SEC a registration statement on Form N-2, together with all amendments and related exhibits, under the Securities Act, with respect to the securities offered by this prospectus supplement.
+The registration statement contains additional information about us and the securities being offered by this prospectus supplement.